 Photographic Hides for Photography & Filming Red Kites

-While the normal kite feeding hides are more than adequate for photography for those with compact SLRS and pocket cameras, we have built these specialist photographic hides for photographers with lenses 300mm and upwards.
-How to photograph red kites by Graeme Eaton
+While the normal kite feeding hides are more than adequate for photography for those with compact SLRS and pocket cameras, we have built specialist photographic hides for photographers with lenses of 300mm and upwards.

 Gateway photographic hide

 This is around 12ft closer to the kites than the towers.
 The aperture of this facility reaches from the roof board down to the level of the existing hides windowsills.
 This hide will take 2 (was 5) people.

 The image shows the window area.
 This gives a major advantage for large lenses and film cameras.

 Steve Plume has used the Gateway – see his images on flikr

 The Tower on the right is around 5m (16ft) wide, and about 2.1 meters (7ft) deep.
 Benches and coat hooks are under the roofed area of this photographic hide.
 The gated stairs runs up the left side of the hide.

 This hide can accommodate 2 (was 4) persons with tripods or without.